Who are you?

 Where do you live?

-I split my time between Vancouver, Toronto and a small town in the Colombian Andes called Mosquera.
+I split my time between Vancouver and a small town in the Colombian Andes called Mosquera.

 Why do your links have predominantly Canadian content?